lamhq/tech-notes/pages/devops/aws/1-infra/2-infrastructure.md

 An Availability Zone is one or more discrete data centers - each with redundant power, networking and connectivity, housed in separate facilities.

-AZs are located tens of miles apart from each other.
-This is close enough to have low latency.
-They are distant enough to reduce the chance that multiple Availability Zones are affected if a disaster occurs.
+AZs are located **10 miles** apart from each other. close enough to have low latency, far enough to reduce the chance that multiple AZs are affected if a disaster occurs.

 AZs also have a code name:
 - `us-east-1a`: an AZ in *us-east-1* (Northern Virginia Region)
 - `sa-east-1b`: an AZ in *sa-east-1* (São Paulo Region in South America)

-A best practice is to run applications across at least two Availability Zones in a Region.
+A best practice is to run applications across at least two AZs in a Region.

 ## Edge Locations